pearmaster/asyncapi-codegen/README.md

  * Interpret the AsyncAPI spec into Python classes in ways that makes it easier to use.
  * Use Jinja2 templates to create the code.

+### Terminology

+With pub/sub architecture, the broker is a server and everything is a client to it.
+As such, is is useful to define the general nature of clients to differentiate roles between clients.

+A **provider** is the MQTT service that provides functionality.
+The AsyncAPI spec describes the behavior of the provider.
+A **utilizer** is the MQTT client that consumes the functionality.
+When the AsyncAPI spec uses "publish" and "subscribe" terms, it is the utilizer that does the described action.

 ## Supported Languages

 | Lanaguage  | MQTT Library      | JSON Library    | JSON Schema Library              |